-The results in Figure \ref{coh}(a) motivate us to comprehensively examine the sensitivity of coherence; we have made use of the interpretation of the gradient $\partial_F\mathcal{S}$ (see in Fig. \ref{coh}(b)), which acts as an onset for the synchronization measure.
+The results in Figure \ref{coh}(a) motivate us to comprehensively examine the sensitivity of coherence; we have made use of the interpretation of the gradient $\partial_F\mathcal{S}$ [see in figure~\ref{coh}(b)], which acts as an onset for the synchronization measure.
 In stark contrast to the qubit picture, which emerges from the coherence solely influenced by the drive $F$, we gain insights into the phase locking between the qubit and the external drive.
-The positive (negative) slope indicates an in-phase (anti-phase) relationship between $|0\rangle$ and $|1\rangle$, but the critical drive $F_c$ describes maximum coherence between them—completely absent in the generic limit cycle $\rho^{ss}_{\kappa_2\rightarrow\infty; F=0}$.
-The results indicate that simulating a driven vdPo as a two-level qubit in the limit $\kappa_2 \rightarrow \infty$ reveals a phase-locking aspect related to synchronization measurement.
+The positive (negative) slope indicates an in phase (anti phase) relationship between $|0\rangle$ and $|1\rangle$, but the critical drive $Fc$ describes maximum coherence between them, completely absent in the generic limit cycle $\rho^{ss}_{\kappa_2\rightarrow\infty; F=0}$.
+The results indicate that simulating a driven vdPo as a two-level qubit in the limit $\kappa_2 \rightarrow \infty$ reveals a phase locking aspect related to synchronization measurement.